guivictorr/whatsapp-bot/README-ENG.md

 You can obtain these credentials by creating an account on the OpenAI website.

 - OPENAI_API_KEY [Click here](https://beta.openai.com/account/api-keys)
 - OPENAI_ORG_ID [Click here](https://beta.openai.com/account/org-settings)

 ### 📌 Animated Stickers

-To use the !sticker command with gifs and videos, it is necessary for you to:
+To use the !figurinha command with gifs and videos, it is necessary for you to:

 1. Download **[FFMPEG](https://ffmpeg.org/)**

 2. In the `.env` file, configure the `FFMPEG_PATH` environment variable with the path to ffmpeg

 💡 You can try using the `whereis ffmpeg` command to find the path.